Skip to main content

 4. Store Application ID and Secret somewhere safe, we will need to use them in next step

-⚙️ Configure values
+⚙️ Configure your values

 note